• Skip to primary navigation

 • 6 cloves garlic

-• 1 cup gluten free Panko breadcrumbs use regular Panko breadcrumbs if not gluten free
+• 1 cup gluten free Panko breadcrumbs can use regular Panko breadcrumbs if not gluten free

 Instructions